Elegance at Every Setting: My Six Favorite Flatware Designs

 Created for When Objects Work

-Why I Love It: John Pawson’s flatware is minimalism distilled to its purest form.
-With an emphasis on proportion, weight, and quiet detail, each piece is stripped of all ornamentation—yet nothing feels missing.
-The design is contemplative and calm, reflecting Pawson’s architectural philosophy of simplicity, space, and light.
+Why I Love It: John Pawson’s flatware embodies minimalism at its purest.
+Each piece emphasizes proportion, weight, and subtle detail.
+It's stripped of all ornamentation, yet nothing feels missing.
+The design is both contemplative and calm.
+This reflects Pawson’s architectural philosophy of simplicity, space, and light.

-Ideal For: Minimalist interiors, modern zen-inspired table settings, or those who believe less truly is more.
+Ideal For: It's designed for minimalist interiors, modern zen-inspired table settings, or those who believe that less truly is more.

 6. “Cutlery” by David Chipperfield for Alessi